chubbymaggie/DDFF2/README.md

 Hashes are then compared.
 If entropy of these 5 spots are suspiciosly low (less than 7 bits per byte), the whole file is hashed.
 Read more about entropy in my ["Reverse Engineering for Beginners"](https://beginners.re/) book.
-If you feel paranoid, turn on "PARANOID" option in the ddff.py file.
+If you feel paranoid, turn on "PARANOID" option in the ddff.py file, and full hashes will be calculated for each file.

 Directories are compared using Merkle trees, read [here](https://github.com/DennisYurichev/DDFF2/blob/master/compare_two_folders.md) about my short example, what this is.